Welcome to the action camp

-We have a field kitchen on the camp.
-We are very happy that they feed us.
+We have a cooking crew at the camp.
+We are very happy that they will feed us.

 All dishes will be vegan.
-Of course, we take care to provide ourselves with regional, seasonal and organic food as much as possible.
+Of course, we make sure to provide us all with regional, seasonal and organic food as much as possible.

-If you have allergies or food intolerances, please write a short email or state this in your registration.
-We will pass this information on to the kitchen crew and take it into account.
+If you have allergies and food intolerances, please write a short email or indicate this in the registration.
+We will forward the information to the kitchen crew and will take it into consideration.

-When you arrive, please also let the info point know.
+When you arrive, please also let the info tent know.

 Our packing list